 Are you a pretty fast typist?
 Do you have the goal of working from home typing in alpha and numeric keystrokes as your main job duty?
-If so, there are a few companies that you can go to and find legitimate data entry work at home jobs.
+If so, there are a few companies that you can go to and find legitimate data entry work-at-home jobs.
 Before you apply, make sure that you practice your typing skills and monitor your average typing speed.
-Most work at home employers that recruits data entry keyers want you not only to type fast but accurately.
+Most work-at-home employers that recruit data entry keyers want you not only to type fast but accurately.

 - Type accurately – Make sure that you focus on typing your words correctly rather than faster in the beginning.
 If you do so, you will be a more confident typist and increase your speed naturally without having to go back and correct errors.
 Remember that it is much better to type 40 wpm with 99% accuracy rather than 55 wpm with 50% accuracy.
 Employers hold accuracy at a much higher level.
 Speed will come later.

 - Keyboard – Obtain a keyboard that you feel comfortable using to navigate from letter to letter.
 Sometimes I have bought some of the lesser expensive keyboards but I have found that the Logitech keyboard (which I currently use) helps me to perform better when I am typing.
-I purchased it for a couple dollars more than the cheaper keyboard at Walmart but it lasts longer and helps me to type quicker.
-You can find some Logitech keyboard on their official website or on Amazon.
+I purchased it for a couple of dollars more than the cheaper keyboard at Walmart but it lasts longer and helps me to type more quickly.
+You can find some Logitech keyboards on their official website or on Amazon.

 - Sit Upright – Invest in a chair that will help you to have good posture while you are keying.
 If you tend to get too relaxed while you are typing by sitting in a chair that is too comfortable or not ergonomic, you will make more mistakes and not be as productive when you work.

 - Clip your Nails – This tip may sound a little bit funny but it really does work.
-Every time I clip my nails, I make less clerical errors.
-Some of the members at Workersonboard Talk mentioned some of the benefits of clipping your nails, that you can read here.
+Every time I clip my nails, I make fewer clerical errors.
+Some of the members at Workersonboard Talk mentioned some of the benefits of clipping your nails, which you can read here.

 - Practice – If at all possible, try to practice your typing skills every single day.
 Why?
 The old saying, “Practice makes perfect” can never be underestimated when it comes to typing.
 It is a true fact that if you type consistently daily, your typing speed and accuracy will improve.